shotInLeg/RgbTo256Color/README.md

 # RgbTo256Color
-[Python] CLI tool to get closest to select color
+[Python] CLI tool to get a color close to the selected one

 ## Help